why capital group?

 Refer to disclosure1

-The currency exchange effect* has dented international and global equity portfolio results in the last decade.
+The currency exchange effect* has dented international and global equity investment portfolio results in the last decade.
 This both explains returns and opens up opportunities to find value in international companies.

 dividends